 Building your brand can feel overwhelming at times.
 But one of the best ways to organize all of your ideas and nail all your design elements is to create a mood board to comprehensively visualize your brand story.

 Mood boards are an indispensable tool for building your brand.
 But what, exactly, is a mood board?
 What elements do you need to include in your board?
 And, most importantly, how can you use photo collages to set it up and inspire your team (and yourself) to build an impactful brand from the ground up?
 These are all the points we will discuss below.

 Before we jump into how to build your brand with a mood board, let’s quickly cover what, exactly, a branding mood board is.

 A branding mood board is a collection of visual assets—whether that’s colors, images, text, photos, or any other kind of visual inspiration—that encompasses who you are as a brand and what kind of brand message you want to put out into the world.

 When it comes to building a branding mood board, you can kick it old-school and make a physical collage.
-Or you can go digital and create a mood board using online tools like Pinterest (where you can scour the internet for inspiring visuals and organize them into boards) and Canva (where you can pull your best branding visuals and assemble them into a single, powerful mood board).
+Or you can go digital using online tools like Pinterest (where you can scour the internet for inspiring visuals and organize them into boards) and our mood board templates (where you can pull your best branding visuals and assemble them into a single, powerful mood board).